Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Hazelwood North, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Hazelwood North has recorded around 5 residential properties granted approval per year.
-Over the past 5 financial years, between FY21 and FY25, approximately 27 homes were approved, with an additional 1 approved so far in FY26.
-On average, 1.7 people moved to the area for each dwelling built over these years.
-However, this figure has increased to 6.7 people per dwelling over the past 2 financial years, reflecting Hazelwood North's growing popularity and potential supply constraints.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Hazelwood North recorded around 5 residential properties granted approval per year.
+Over the past 5 financial years between FY-21 and FY-25, approximately 27 homes were approved, with 1 more approved in FY-26 so far.
+On average, about 1.7 people moved to the area each year for each dwelling built during these years.
+However, this figure increased to 6.7 people per dwelling over the past 2 financial years, indicating growing popularity and potential supply constraints.

-New homes are being built at an average expected construction cost value of $440,000, indicating a focus on the premium segment with upmarket properties.
+New homes are being constructed at an average value of $440,000, targeting the premium segment with upmarket properties.
 This year alone, $2.5 million in commercial development approvals have been recorded, suggesting limited commercial development focus compared to residential.
-Compared to Rest of Vic., Hazelwood North has around two-thirds the rate of new dwelling approvals per person and ranks among the 16th percentile nationally, implying somewhat limited buyer options while strengthening demand for established homes.
-Recent development in Hazelwood North has been entirely comprised of detached dwellings, maintaining its traditional low density character with a focus on family homes appealing to those seeking space.
+Compared to Rest of Vic., Hazelwood North has around two-thirds the rate of new dwelling approvals per person and ranks among the 16th percentile nationally, offering somewhat limited buyer options while strengthening demand for established homes.
+Recent development has consisted entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.

-The estimated count of 1047 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Looking ahead, Hazelwood North is expected to grow by 209 residents through to 2041, according to AreaSearch's latest quarterly estimate.
+The estimated population count of 1047 people per dwelling approval reflects its quiet, low activity development environment.
+Looking ahead, Hazelwood North is expected to grow by 212 residents through to 2041 according to the latest AreaSearch quarterly estimate.
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development